IMPORTANT: TIME IS RUNNING SHORT

 Is MUFG actively working on the transition away from LIBOR?

-What should my firm do right now?
+What should my company or business do right now?

 (1) Lean more about LIBOR cessation, transition and replacement rate developments; (2) analyze your LIBOR exposure with a focus on financial instruments maturing beyond June 30, 2023 and what eﬀect the discontinuation of LIBOR might have on that exposure (including with respect to any transitions that may occur as a result of a contractual fallback provision or effect of the LIBOR Act); (3) engage with your counterparties, vendors and financial institutions now to identify and amend LIBOR-dependent contracts ahead of June 30, 2023; and (4) consider the impact that a change to a replacement rate may have on accounting, tax, IT, systems and operations.